Dominic Fortune

-Dominic Fortune is the name of two different fictional characters appearing in American comic books published by Marvel Comics.
+Dominic Fortune is the name of two characters appearing in American comic books published by Marvel Comics.

 Publication history

 Created by Howard Chaykin and based on the Scorpion, Chaykin's character for the failed Atlas/Seaboard Comics company, Dominic Fortune was originally a 1930s costumed, fortune-seeking adventurer.

 He was part of Marvel's Comics Code-free black-and-white magazine line.
 His first two appearances occurred in Marvel Preview #2 (1975, no month) and Marvel Super Action #1 (January 1976), a one-shot magazine.
 These stories were later reprinted in Marvel Preview #20 (Winter 1980).

 He next appeared as "Dominic Fortune, Brigand For Hire" as a backup feature in The Hulk! (a full-color magazine, formerly the b/w Rampaging Hulk) #21 – #25 (June 1980 – February 1981), written by Denny O'Neil with fully painted artwork by Chaykin.
 Issue #24 (December 1980) contains a short editorial to the effect that although the magazine was reverting to b/w starting the following issue, this would be "with the exception of the Dominic Fortune strip which will be in color through its offbeat conclusion in issue #26".
 Despite this assertion, and an advertisement in issue #25 for a Dominic Fortune story in issue #26, issue #25's story, "Slay Bells", was the last published.
 Contemporaneously, Fortune appeared in Marvel Premiere #56 (October 1980), in a story plotted by Len Wein and laid out by Chaykin for the never-published Marvel Super-Action #2, and finished by David Michelinie and Terry Austin.